philippmossier/dotfiles/README.md

 ✨ **How to install powerline Fonts:**

-Use powerline-fonts or nerdfonts https://www.nerdfonts.com/ i personally used `FiraCode Nerd Font Mono` *There are 2 sections where fonts need to be selected depending on your OS*
+Use powerline-fonts https://www.nerdfonts.com/ i personally used `FiraCode Nerd Font Mono` There are 2 sections where fonts need to be selected depending on your OS:

 | WSL2 Ubuntu | Ubuntu or Pop-OS |
 | ----------- | ----------- |
 | Windows Terminal > Settings > settings.json | Terminal > Preferences > Fonts |